Meet the artists

 Fibre & textile

-Local heritage artist Joy is of Niuean, Samoan, and Hawaiian descent.
-Her work explores contemporary textiles to honour the art of ie pili Niue, a tradition passed down to her by the matriarchs of her magafaoa family.
+Local heritage artist Joy is of Niue, Samoa, Hawaii descent.
+With her first major public ie pili art exhibition at PATAKA Porirua in 2024, her work explores contemporary textile to honour the art of ie pili Niue, a tradition passed down to her by the matriarchs of her magafaoa /family.
+The studio/pop-up gallery is accessible through a security gate, which is clearly signposted.

 Joy Sipeli-Antipas